jsgoodlife0511/A-Reflection-on-LLM-Parameters/Reflection on LLM Model Training/Inference Parameters.md

 ### 4) max_new_tokens
 limitation on how many new tokens the model will generate.
 ### 5) stop_words
 Signals a model to stop generating text.
+If we want reponse to be a single line, set it as 'enter' character.